Neonatal and Pediatric Sample TMC Practice Questions

-Note: We didn’t include the correct answers on this page so that you can test your knowledge.
-If you want to see the correct answers (with detailed rationales), just simply download the digital study guide.
+Note: We haven’t included the correct answers on this page to give you the opportunity to test your knowledge.
+If you’d like to access the correct answers along with detailed explanations, simply download the digital study guide using the link below.

 1. You were called by the physician to obtain a capillary blood sample.
 Which of the following is true regarding this sample type?